-Despite being one of the most historically and culturally significant cities of Japan, Nara is most famous for one thing in particular: deer.
-The city is overrun by over a thousand of these creatures revered in Shinto as sacred beings for centuries and centuries.
-Nara dates back to the early 8th century, staking its claim as the first permanent capital of Japan, and many temples and monuments from ancient history still stand today.
-Nowadays, tourists mainly flock to Nara to pay worship to these sacred creatures, in the form of giving them cookies and then fleeing in terror as a dozen more of them surround you in search of their own treats.
+Nara dates back to the early 8th century, staking its claim as the first permanent capital of Japan.
+History oozes through every street of Nara.
+Many temples and monuments from its storied past still stand today, in varying states of repair, but magnificent nonetheless.
+There is much to see and experience in Nara, but tourists mainly flock to Nara to gawk at and frolic amongst its herds of four-legged creatures.
+The experience typically comes in the form of giving them cookies and then fleeing in terror as a dozen more of them surround you in search of their own treats.

 I visited Nara as a day trip from Kyoto and boy, was it full of surprises, both good and bad.
 Here’s everything you need to know before visiting the “friendly” bowing deer of Nara.